cubewise-code/tm1py-tales/about.md

 ---

 This blog uses GitHub pages.

-It is based on this repository: https://github.com/MariusWirtz/tm1py-tales
+It is based on [this repository](https://github.com/MariusWirtz/tm1py-tales)